Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day25B: Code for finding correct marks.
 Day25I: Code for finding correct time-jump.
 Day26B: Code for finding number of person elligible to vote.
+Day27B: Code for minimum time in seconds to catch thief by police.
+Day27I: Code for finding whether Chef is elligible to give exams or not on the bases of his attendance.